 KL(y || y^)=∑iyilog1y^i−∑iyilog1yi=∑iyilogyiy^iKL(y || y^)=∑iyilog⁡1y^i−∑iyilog⁡1yi=∑iyilog⁡yiy^i

-KL divergence is simply cross entropy - entropy: the extra bits need to encode the information.
+KL divergence is simply cross entropy - entropy: the extra bits needed to encode the information.
 In machine learning, KL Divergenence estimates the difference between 2 distributions.
-Since yy is the true labels which does not change, we can treat it as a constant.
-Therefore finding a model to minimze KL divergence (the difference between probability distribution (1, 0, 0) & (0.88, 0.08, 0.04)) is the same as minimze the cross entropy.
+Since yy is the true labels, which do not change, we can treat it as a constant.
+Therefore finding a model to minimze KL divergence (the difference between probability distribution (1, 0, 0) & (0.88, 0.08, 0.04)) is the same as minimize the cross entropy.
 We, therefore, compute cross entropy most of the time.

 Use cross entropy to optimize a model.